Emergency Personnel look for ICE in your cell phones

 : A campaign encouraging people to enter an emergency contact number in

-: their mobile phone's memory under the heading "ICE" (for "In Case of
+: their mobile phone's memory under the heading "ICE" (for "In

 : Emergency"), has rapidly spread throughout the world as a particular